 Descriptions of the most common treatment options for pancreatic cancer are listed below.
 The current treatment options for pancreatic cancer are surgery, radiation therapy, chemotherapy, and targeted therapy.
-Supportive care options, which are used to manage the patient’s symptoms, are also included.
+Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 When detected at an early stage, pancreatic cancer has a much higher chance of being successfully treated.
 However, there are also treatments that can help control the disease for patients with later stage pancreatic cancer to help them live longer.

 Surgery for pancreatic cancer may be combined with radiation therapy and/or chemotherapy (see below).
-These may be given either before (called neoadjuvant therapy) or after surgery (called adjuvant therapy).
 Typically, radiation therapy and chemotherapy are given after surgery, called adjuvant therapy.
-If a tumor is borderline resectable, meaning it is unclear whether a cancer can be removed with surgery, radiation therapy and/or chemotherapy may be given first to try to shrink the tumor so it can be removed with surgery.
+If a tumor is borderline resectable, meaning it is unclear if it can be removed with surgery, radiation therapy and/or chemotherapy may be given first to try to shrink the tumor so it can be removed with surgery.
 This is called neoadjuvant therapy.

 Different types of surgery are performed depending on the purpose of the surgery:

 Laparoscopy.
 Sometimes, the surgeon may choose to start with a laparoscopy.
-During a laparoscopy, several small holes are made in the abdomen and a tiny camera is passed into the body while a patient is under anesthesia (medication to help block the awareness of pain).
+During a laparoscopy, several small holes are made in the abdomen and a tiny camera is passed into the body while a patient receives anesthesia, which is medication to help block the awareness of pain.
 This helps the surgeon find out if the cancer has spread to other parts of the abdomen.
 If it has, surgery to remove the primary tumor is generally not recommended.

 Surgery to remove the tumor.
 Different types of surgery are used depending on where the tumor is located in the pancreas.
 In all of the surgeries discussed below, nearby lymph nodes are removed as part of the operation.
 More than one type of surgeon, as well as other specialists, will usually be involved in your surgery.

-- If the cancer is located in the tail of the pancreas, the common operation is a distal pancreatectomy, in which the surgeon removes the tail and body of the pancreas, as well as the spleen.
+If the cancer is located in the tail of the pancreas, the common operation is a distal pancreatectomy.
+In this surgery, the surgeon removes the tail and body of the pancreas, as well as the spleen.

-- If the cancer has spread throughout the pancreas, or is located in many areas in the pancreas, a total pancreatectomy may be needed.
-A total pancreatectomy is the removal of the entire pancreas, part of the small intestine, a portion of the stomach, the common bile duct, the gallbladder, the spleen, and nearby lymph nodes.
+If the cancer has spread throughout the pancreas, or is located in many areas in the pancreas, a total pancreatectomy may be needed.
+A total pancreatectomy is the removal of the entire pancreas, part of the small intestine, a portion of the stomach, the common bile duct, the gallbladder, and the spleen.

-After surgery, the patient will need to stay in the hospital for several days and will probably need to rest at home for about one month.
+After surgery, the patient will need to stay in the hospital for several days and will probably need to rest at home for about a month.
 Side effects of surgery include weakness, tiredness, and pain for the first few days after the procedure.
-Other side effects caused by the removal of the pancreas include difficulty digesting food and diabetes from the loss of insulin (produced by the pancreas.
+Other side effects caused by the removal of the pancreas include difficulty digesting food and diabetes from the loss of insulin produced by the pancreas.
 For more information on relieving these side effects, see Getting care for the symptoms and side effects, below.

-Radiation therapy is the use of high-energy x-rays or other particles to kill cancer cells.
+Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
-Learn more general information about radiation therapy.
+Learn more about the basics of radiation therapy.

 Radiation therapy may be given for pancreatic cancer in the following situations:

-- To relieve severe pain for patients with metastatic cancer
+To relieve severe pain for people with metastatic cancer

-External-beam radiation therapy is the type of radiation therapy used most often for pancreatic cancer, and treatment usually takes five to six weeks with once-daily doses of radiation (termed standard-fractionation).
-Newer types of radiation therapy, such as stereotactic radiosurgery (for example, Cyberknife), are being used for pancreatic cancer because they can provide more localized treatment and need only one or a small number of treatment sessions.
+External-beam radiation therapy is the type of radiation therapy used most often for pancreatic cancer, and treatment usually takes 5 to 6 weeks with once-daily doses of radiation.
+Newer types of radiation therapy, such as stereotactic radiosurgery (for example, CyberknifeTM), are being used for pancreatic cancer because they can provide more localized treatment and require a fewer number of treatment sessions.
 However, these newer types of radiation therapy have not been compared with standard-fractionation radiation therapy and should not be considered a replacement for it.

-Often, chemotherapy (see below) will be given at the same time as radiation therapy because it can enhance the effects of the radiation therapy (called radiosensitization).
+Often, chemotherapy (see below) will be given at the same time as radiation therapy because it can enhance the effects of the radiation therapy, which is called radiosensitization.
 Combining chemotherapy and radiation therapy may occasionally help shrink the tumor enough so it can be removed by surgery.
 However, chemotherapy given at the same time as radiation therapy often has to be given at lower doses than when given alone.

 Side effects from radiation therapy may include fatigue, mild skin reaction, nausea, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.

 Adjuvant chemotherapy.
 Adjuvant chemotherapy is given after a pancreatic tumor is removed with surgery to prevent the cancer from coming back.
 Currently, the standard adjuvant chemotherapy uses gemcitabine (Gemzar) alone.
-Ongoing clinical trials are looking at combinations of different drugs for adjuvant treatment, including more aggressive combinations similar to those used for advanced pancreatic cancer (see First-line chemotherapy, below).
+Ongoing clinical trials are looking at combinations of different drugs for adjuvant treatment, including more intensive combinations similar to those used for advanced pancreatic cancer; see First-line chemotherapy, below.
 Chemotherapy given before surgery is generally used for patients with borderline resectable disease, when shrinking the tumor may increase the chance of removing it with surgery.

-There are generally more side effects when two or more drugs are used together, and combination treatments are usually best for patients who are able to carry out their usual activities of daily living without help.
+There are generally more side effects when 2 or more drugs are used together, and combination treatments are usually best for patients who are able to carry out their usual activities of daily living without help.
 The choice of which combination to use varies depending on the cancer center and often depends on the oncologist’s experience with the drugs, as well as the different side effects.
 For patients who are older and less healthy, gemcitabine alone may still be the most appropriate option.

-Side effects.
+Side effects of chemotherapy.
 The side effects of chemotherapy depend on which drugs the patient receives.
 In addition, not all patients have the same side effects.
-Side effects can include poor appetite, nausea, vomiting, diarrhea, mouth sores, hair loss, and a lack of energy.
-People receiving chemotherapy also are more likely to get infections and bruise and bleed easily because chemotherapy decreases bone marrow production of white blood cells, red blood cells, and platelets.
+Side effects can include poor appetite, nausea, vomiting, diarrhea, gastrointestinal problems, mouth sores, hair loss, and a lack of energy.
+People receiving chemotherapy also are more likely to get infections and bruise and bleed easily because chemotherapy decreases the production of white blood cells, red blood cells, and platelets.
 Certain drugs used in pancreatic cancer are also associated with specific side effects.
-For example, capecitabine can cause redness and discomfort on the palms of the hands and the soles of the feet.
+For example, capecitabine (Xeloda) can cause redness and discomfort on the palms of the hands and the soles of the feet.
 This condition is called hand-foot syndrome.
-Oxaliplatin (one of the drugs used in the FOLFIRINOX regimen) can cause cold sensitivity and numbness and tingling in the fingers and toes (called peripheral neuropathy).
+Oxaliplatin, one of the drugs used in the FOLFIRINOX regimen, can cause cold sensitivity and numbness and tingling in the fingers and toes, called peripheral neuropathy.
 Peripheral neuropathy is a side effect of nab-paclitaxel as well.
 These side effects typically go away between treatments and after the treatments have ended, but some can be longer-lasting and can worsen as treatment continues.
 The doctor can suggest ways to relieve these side effects.

 Getting care for symptoms and side effects